Why is the price of oil soaring around the world?

 “Companies like Shell, Total or BP are trying to put more resources into new forms of energy.
 Some American companies like Chevron and ExxonMobil have also said they are looking for ways to reduce carbon dioxide emissions from their operations,” he said. .

-Finley points out that the rise in the price of crude oil takes place against a background of rising cost of coal and electricity in many places.
+Finley highlights that the increase in crude oil price it takes place in a context of rising cost of coal and electricity in many places.

 “Part of what is happening is that there has been an adaptation of the traditional energy landscape and it is important to remember that, although everyone wants to move towards a future of low consumption of fossil fuels, they still supply 85% of the world’s energy demand”, he says.